openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - ``paver update_assets --skip-collect``

        A Python-defined task that calls out to each build stage.

+     - ``assets/build.sh``

-     - ``assets/build.sh``: A Bash script that contains all build stages, its command-line interface inspired by Tutor's ``openedx-assets`` script.
+       A Bash script that contains all build stages, its command-line interface inspired by Tutor's ``openedx-assets`` script.
 The script will be runnable on any POSIX system, including macOS and Ubuntu.
 The script will be linted for common shell scripting mistakes using `shellcheck <https://www.shellcheck.net>`_.

    * - **Build stage 1: Copy npm-installed assets** from node_modules to other folders in edx-platform.
 They are used by certain especially-old legacy LMS & CMS frontends that are not set up to work with npm directly.

-     - N/A
+     - ``paver update_assets --skip-collect``

-       (part of ``paver update_assets``)
+       This stage is implemented in Python within update_assets.
+There is not standalone command for it.

      - ``assets/build.sh npm``